GnomeModder/ChefMod/RELEASE/README.md

 ## Changelog
+`2.0.3`

+- Improved anti Oil self-proc code.
+This probably doesn't change anything, but this method of doing it should make it less prone to compatibility issues.

 `2.0.2`
 Made the CHEF Invader less ridiculous to fight.
 Would like feedback on how it feels!
 - Fixed Oil being able to proc on-hit effects against itself.